Healthcare Technology Trends and Digital Innovations

 Although the situation has gotten better, the COVID-19 pandemic is far from over.
 It continues to change pretty much all industries, including healthcare.
 So there has been a pressing need to support medical institutions to handle the growing number of patients.

 Luckily, the hospitals have been pretty successful in keeping their exceptional service quality with the help of the latest healthcare technology solutions.
 Whether sharing medical information via wiki software or using artificial intelligence (AI), these and many other innovations help medical workers stay productive while keeping their patients’ data safe.
-And as we’ve come to 2022, the emerging tech trends continue to transform organizations.
+And as we’ve come to this year, the emerging tech trends continue to transform organizations.
 Here’s a quick look at what to expect.

 1. Telemedicine for Online Meet the Doctor Online

 Since the pandemic, telemedicine has provided a way for patients to meet with doctors without being in the same room.
 So, amid social distancing, people can stay safe while still receiving professional advice for their concerns.
 However, since sharing private health information needs to comply with strict regulations, caregivers need to choose wisely the applications they use for communications.
 Healthcare technology companies are aware of that and have come up with several applications that keep the videoconferences secure and, frankly, legal.
 One such app is the open-source WebRTC.
 It connects smartphone apps with web browsers and enables video transmissions that meet all the necessary privacy requirements.
 This convenient solution is very likely to find use even after the pandemic is over as it eliminates the need to visit the hospital for every small appointment.